cmkilger/CKImageAdditions/README.markdown

 ##Usage

 Copy the ImageAdditions folder into your project, then #import the CKImageAdditions.h header file.
+Please refer to the examples for more information.

 ##License